Couples Counseling San Jose and Campbell, CA

 Future Sessions and Goals

 Although one session isn’t enough to gather all the relevant information, the therapist should have a pretty good idea about what the future sessions should look like.
 The therapist will also ask and collaborate on therapy goals for the couple to make sure that everyone is on the same page.
 Sometimes couples can have different goals based on the issues they perceive in the relationship and the therapist can help formulate a goal that works for both people.

-If you have any questions or concerns about starting with your first session, don’t hesitate.
+If you have any questions or concerns about starting with your first San Jose couples counseling, don’t hesitate.
 Just ask us through an email or over the phone!

 Please call us to set up a free consultation.
 We serve San Jose, Santa Clara, Campbell, Los Gatos, Mountain View, Los Altos, and all the rest of Silicon Valley.
 You can reach us at (408) 680-4114… call or text!